Jared-Godar/codeup_notes/Fundamentals/GIT/210915_GIT_Notes.md

     - Push (upload) sends to GitHub in the cloud.
 Can use github as simple backup, or edit directly on github
     - Pull (download): brings most up to date github cloud back down to local (laptop) environment
     - Clone Copies the entire repository from cloud to local environment

+## Questions
+- You cautioned us about making repositories within repositories
+    - I didn't, but I did
+- Cloned your notes repository into my notes folder
+- Git threw a warning
+- Tried to fix it by movimg your 'git_with_it' folder via finder
+- Then close reading of the error message, and tried to use their command line snippet (which didn't work because the folder wasn't there anymore)

+## Next steps:
+    - Research quick start guide on markdown language and tags
+    - Transfer existing, hand-written reading notes to appropriate new folder / document
+    - Capture highlights from handwritten course notes on here.